Skip to main content

 As Penn is part of a larger ecosystem, it is important for us to consider our impacts and how we can best engage with our neighborhood and beyond.
 Be a part of the transformative power of civic engagement, and create meaningful change for a sustainable future.

 Civic engagement is central to the intellectual experience at Penn.
-Civic awareness and action are woven into campus life with programs like Creating Canopy, the Civic Sustainability Fellows program, and environmental justice events.
+Civic awareness and action are woven into campus life with programs like Creating Canopy, the Civic Sustainability Fellows program, and the Off Campus Move Out program.

 Our community spirit grows while learning and working in service to society, service made possible through Penn’s programs and partners.
 The impact of Penn’s civic outreach begins in our immediate neighborhoods and expands across our region and beyond.